The Fen Edge Trail route

 Starting near Peterborough, where the fenland reaches the heart of the city, we travel along the western edge of the Fens through Stanground, Farcet, Yaxley, Stilton, Holme, Conington to Sawtry, and then on to Woodwalton, Ramsey Heights, Ramsey, Ramsey Forty Foot, Bury and Warboys.
 Further south the route passes through Pidley, Somersham, Earith, Bluntisham, Needingworth, St Ives, Fenstanton, Fen Drayton, Swavesey, Over, Willingham, Rampton, Cottenham, Landbeach, Waterbeach, Milton, and further on to Cambridge, another city with the fenland at its heart.
 The eastern route passes through or near Fen Ditton, Horningsea, Stow cum Quy, Lode, Swaffham Bulbeck and Swaffham Prior, Reach, Burwell, Fordham, Upware, Wicken and Soham before reaching Isleham and the Suffolk border.

-Within the fenland there are several ’islands’ the largest of which is Ely (including Witchford, Sutton, Wilburton, Haddenham and Chettisham), with others being Whittlesey, Chatteris and March (including Doddington and Wimblington), and our Trail travels around their borders.
+Within the fenland there are several ’islands’ the largest of which is Ely (including Witchford, Sutton, Wilburton, Haddenham, Chettisham and Littleport), with others being Whittlesey, Chatteris, March (including Doddington and Wimblington) and Thorney, and our Trail travels around their borders.
 Other islands include Manea, Stretham, Stuntney and Littleport.
-Each part of the Trail will have a leaflet to describe the route options and places of interest along the way, to explore the geology, wildlife, history and culture as you go.
+Each walk will have a Map leaflet showing the route, the landscape and geology a Details leaflet to describe places of interest along the way.

 © Cambridgeshire Geological Society